topcoder-platform/platform-ui/README.md

 e.g. `GAME-174 Upload Badge Image Fix -> dev`

+PRs should also have description that includes a link to the Jira ticket and a summary of what the PR is changing.

 ### Branching

 All branches use `dev` as their source.
 All merges to `dev` should be made via [pull request](#pull-requests) and should be approved by application owner(s).